wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 GIAC has a https://www.giac.org/certifications/get-certified/roadmap to dozen of exams across six specific domains.
 It offers remote proctoring through ProctorU.

 GIAC offers two levels: First attempts at the Practitioner level are $979.
-At the Applied Knowledge level, it's $1,299 or $499 if a GIAC is active.
+At the <a href="#SANS+Expert">Applied Knowledge level are "GX" or "Experienced" level exams</a>, it's $1,299 or $499 if a GIAC is active.
 Retakes are $100 less.
 Renewals ar $479 at all levels.
-The exams and classes by 8 Cyber Specialities:
+The exams and classes by 8 focus areas (Cyber Specialities):

    <ul>A. Cybersecurity and IT Essentials<br />
    B. Security Management, Legal, and Audit<br />